Atlas975/Notes/Networking/Network_architecture.md

 - Highest instantaneous throughput seen so far (max speed)

 ### Goodput
-- Measures throughput at highest level, excludes protocol head + retransmission overheads
+- Measures throughput of only useful data that has not been dropped, excludes protocol head + retransmission overheads
-- Sometimes used interchangeably with throughput
+- Sometimes used interchangeably with throughput, Goodput measures network efficiency of delivering useful data while throughput measures network efficiency at transferring data
 ## Network categories
 - Networks are typically heterogeneous consisting of multiple network types
 - The network used for a specific service depends on user needs, size, complexity and the technologies available